MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 The `Language` class API allows getting information from the client's native OS.
 Your WebView2 host app can call methods and access properties of the `Language` object from the host app's web-side JavaScript code.

 <!-- ====================================================================== -->
-## Step 1: Install prerequisites, clone the repo and build webview2_sample_uwp
+## Step 1: Clone the repo and build the WebView2 UWP sample

 1. If Visual Studio (minimum required version) is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.